maiskt/hackathon.github.io/docs/05-Financial-Inclusion.md

 + No

 ## FI
+Financially inclusion - Individuals who hold an account with an institution that provides a full suite of financial services and comes under some form of government regulation.

-Financially included - counts respondents who:
+Counts respondents who:
 Have an account registered in thier name or a joint account registered in their name and someone's else in a full-service bank or
 Have a mobile money account registered in their name or
 Have an account/membership in a full-service non-bank financial institution.